Axicabtagene ciloleucel (Intravenous)

 It is very important that your doctor check your progress at regular visits to make sure that axicabtagene ciloleucel is working properly.
 Blood tests are needed to check for unwanted effects.

 Axicabtagene ciloleucel may cause cytokine release syndrome (CRS) and infusion reactions.
 This may be life-threatening and requires immediate attention.
-Tell your doctor right away if you have any of the following symptoms: a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.
+Tell your doctor right away if you have a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.

 Axicabtagene ciloleucel can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.